apache/paimon/docs/content/flink/savepoint.md

 **Step 2: Trigger savepoint.**

-You can refer to [flink savepoint](https://nightlies.apache.org/flink/flink-docs-stable/docs/ops/state/savepoints/#operations) to learn how to configure and trigger savepoint.
+You can refer to [Flink savepoint](https://nightlies.apache.org/flink/flink-docs-stable/docs/ops/state/savepoints/#operations) to learn how to configure and trigger savepoint.

 **Step 3: Choose the tag corresponding to the savepoint.**